elivne/Python-Programming-for-Social-Science/README.md

 At the end of the run, the final state of the environment is saved in a similar format to `out.txt`.

 ## Ideas for future development
-- Consider the values in the raster; if it represents a river then possibly higher/lower values are deeper water, in which case consider which conditions benefit or harm the agents.
+- Consider the values in the raster; if it represents a field with values of grass/food, consider which conditions benefit or harm the agents.
 In other words, the location an agent lands on may effect the agent's life, movement, or ability to consume.
 - Derived of above, the model currently starts with a list of agents with an empty store.
 If initiated with minimum store, and creating situations in which an agent consumes but also starves (because of environmental conditions), then agents can also die or slow down, and in more favourable conditions agents can flourish and move faster.
+- A natural phenomena can kick in that affects the environment - rain or drought - which spread affects the agents.